 Technology shouldn’t hinder workplace collaboration when it can promote people to interact humanely while practicing social distancing.
 Companies should facilitate connecting their workforce by leveraging apps such as Zoom and Skype.
 Today, video-conferencing offers services as screen-sharing so coworkers may collaborate even when they’re located at a distance.
 It also enables them to interact face-to-face that fosters alliances, and urges employees to share their knowledge.

 How can you ask employees to collaborate with their colleagues without confiding in them?
 There’s no need to reveal every fragment of confidential information with your workforce.
 However, workers expect to be kept “in the loop” if employers want to earn their loyalty.
 So, discuss problems your company’s been facing.
 Cultivate an atmosphere of transparency to improve employees’ confidence and encourage workplace collaboration.
 Resultantly, your workforce will then follow shared goals.

 Offer some incentives

 You shouldn’t forget to reward your workforce’s dedication and appreciate their endeavors to make them continue collaborating.
+Custom coins are an exciting and unusual way to reward a job well done.
+Companies may create custom coins to show appreciation for a job well done, or even to honor special work on an exclusive project.
+If you treat your employees with respect, they will do the same.
 These rewards will fuel future collaborative undertakings whereas encouraging your workforce to remain confident about the benefits of teamwork.
 Besides monetary incentives, you must also provide positivity that involves supporting workers who ask questions and offer instant feedback.
 It makes employees feel valued, thereby boosting their loyalty toward you.